Top 10 Jazz Albums on Vinyl 2026 | Essential Records for Collectors

 Blue Note's Rudy Van Gelder recorded the session at his legendary Hackensack studio.
 The sound is quintessential Blue Note—warm, present, with drums and bass balancing perfectly against horns.
 On vinyl, the Van Gelder touch translates beautifully.
 Morgan's trumpet has bite without harshness; Fuller's trombone has body without muddiness.

 "Moment's Notice" showcases the sextet's ability to navigate complex chord changes.
-"Locomotion" provides uptempo contrast.
-"Lazy Bird" and "I'm Old Fashioned" offer more conventional beauty, reminding listeners that Coltrane could play inside as masterfully as outside.
+"Locomotion" hasuptempo contrast.
+"Lazy Bird" and "we're Old Fashioned" offer more conventional beauty, reminding listeners that Coltrane could play inside as masterfully as outside.

 5. Mingus Ah Um – Charles Mingus (1959)